Definition of Gastric Cancer

 Benign gastric tumors

-Benign gastric neoplasms (polyps, cysts, hamartoma) are often found incidentally and are usually asymptomatic.
-They are rarer than malignant neoplasms and do not have to ability to infiltrate or metastasize.
-If they grow expansively, dysphagia, bleeding, and symptoms of pyloric stenosis may occur, depending on the location of the tumor.
+Benign gastric neoplasms (polyps, cysts, hamartoma) are often found incidentally, and are usually asymptomatic.
+They are rarer than malignant neoplasms and do not have the ability to infiltrate or metastasize.
+If they grow expansively, dysphagia, bleeding and symptoms of pyloric stenosis may occur, depending on the location of the tumor.
 Therapy options consist of endoscopic or surgical removal of the tumor.

 Gastrointestinal stromal tumors (GIST)